gamendegamer321/Lethal-Admin/README.md

 Your bans will be saved to your drive, meaning that even after a reboot of the game, the players you have banned will remain banned.

+While the player is still being approved by the game, they will already show up in your user list as "Player without script".
+If, after being approved, the player is not visible on the menu provided by the game, they should remain visible in the admin menu as "Player without script" allowing you to kick the player. **You can only kick the player after their connection is approved, not while their approval is pending!**

 ### Require steam

 When having require steam enabled, players with their steam id set to 0 will not be allowed to join.